CBS (CBS) Q1 2017 Results - Earnings Call Transcript

 Benjamin Daniel Swinburne - Morgan Stanley & Co.
 LLC

-Got it.
-Thank you both.
+Got it, thank you both.

 Adam Townsend - CBS Corp.